 PSHE develops the whole person.
-Through the curriculum, we aim to inspire our students to understand their rights and responsibilities as UK and global citizens as well as developing the skills and attributes that they will need to be active, responsible, informed citizens in the ever changing local, national and global landscape.
+Through the curriculum, we ensure our students understand their rights and responsibilities as UK and global citizens as well as developing the skills and attributes that they will need to be active, responsible, informed citizens in the ever changing local, national and global landscape.
 Areas covered and discussed will also aid in students spiritual, moral, social and cultural development as well as their understanding of British Values and the IGS Personal Best Values.
-This will allow students to explore and develop their own values and attitudes and explore the complex and conflicting range of attitudes they will encounter now and in the future.
-Furthermore, students will be equipped with the knowledge and skills to speak up and speak out with courage in the face of injustice and discrimination, refusing to be bystanders and to celebrate diversity and treat others with tolerance and kindness.
+This will allow students to explore and develop their own values and attitudes and explore the complex and sometimes conflicting range of attitudes they will encounter now and in the future.
+Furthermore, students will be equipped with the knowledge and skills to speak up in the face of injustice and discrimination, refusing to be bystanders and to celebrate diversity and treat others with tolerance and kindness.